What is Free Camping ?

-In order to reduce our accommodation costs many people choose to take their accommodation with them.
-This could be a motor bike or car and tent, camper trailer, wiz bang van, caravan, motorhome, 5th wheeler, bus or even truck.
+In order to reduce our accommodation costs, many people choose to take their accommodation with them.
+This could be a motorbike or car and tent, camper trailer, wiz bang van, caravan, motorhome, 5th wheeler (goose neck), bus or even truck.
 Today they come in all shapes and sizes with so many variations.

 Then to reduce costs even further you can choose to free camp overnight, or for longer periods of time, in places where you don’t have to pay any fees, or maybe just a minimal fee.
 This could be a family member’s property, a roadside stop, a gravel pit, state forest camp area, national park campground, behind a service station, or even on a spare block of dirt along the side of the road.
 There are lots of outdoor camping spots scattered across our great country.

-So once we have selected our choice of vehicle, what else do we need?
+Once we have selected our choice of vehicle, what else do we need?
 I will work through some choices – in no particular order.
 Generally, most people start small by going away for weekends, then weeks, months and maybe if you are lucky years (like me.
-I am now into my 6th year without a house).
+At the time of writing, I am now into my 6th year without a house).

 We need all the usual items that we have at home like something to sleep on, bedding, linen, clothes to wear and store, the means to cook and store food (unless we can afford to eat out for every meal), food utensils for cooking as well as eating with refrigeration, lighting, electricity, ability to source water for drinking as well as showering and cleaning.